gasser707/go-gql-server/README.md

 ### How to test it?

 This project was built with a kubernetes development workflow using [Skaffold](https://skaffold.dev/).
 To test it locally you can do so using either Kubernetes or Docker-Compose.
-You will also need a GCS bucket and your own GCP service account credentials as json, place the json file inside [init](./init) in a folder and name the folder `keys`.
+You will also need a GCS bucket (name it `shotify-bucket`) and your own GCP service account credentials as json, place the json file inside [init](./init) in a folder and name the folder `keys`.

 - Testing using skaffold:
     * Copy the `kubectl` commands and create the secrets in the [kubectl-secrets.txt](./infra/kubectl-secrets.txt) file